antaz/hikari/README.md

 Building the `hikari` manpage requires [`pandoc`](http://pandoc.org/).
 To build the manpage just run `make VERSION=1.0.0 doc`, where `VERSION` is the version number that will be spliced into the manpage.
+The distribution tarball of `hikari` comes with a precompiled manpage removing the need for a `pandoc` installation.

 #### Installing without SUID